enricocaputo/autoscout24-php-api-documentation/README.md

+Note by Jeroen:
-The public documentation of the AutoScout24 API
+This repository is the source code of the public documentation of the AutoScout24 API.

+You can view the [AutoScout24 API Documentation online over here](https://autoscout24.github.io/api/#introduction).